getsentry/sentry/docs/buffer/index.rst

 Configuring the Redis backend **requires the queue** or you won't see any gains (in fact you'll just negatively impact your performance).

-The first thing you will need to do is install two additional required packages:
+The first thing you will need to do is install a few additional required packages:

 ::